jackkwok/neural-road-inspector/README.md

 > python RoadSegmentor.py [config file]

-You must create a config file to point to your datasets and specify neural network training hyper-parameters.
-The config file contains paths to the training images and model training parameters.
+You must provide a config file containing file paths to the training datasets along with neural network training hyper-parameters.
 See cfg/default.cfg for an example.

-In your configuration file, specify the relative or absolute path to your training data.
 You must also supply a plaintext file listing satellite image relative filepath under column label 'img'.
 See data/tile_log.csv for an example.

 With a Nvidia Quadro P5000 GPU (16MB GPU RAM), training with a batch size of 16 took about 5 hours on a dataset with about 9000 images.